mannaswal/EnhanceChat/README.md

 const stopButton = document.querySelector('button[aria-label*="stop" i], ...');
 ```

+### Customizing Popup Theme

+The popup uses a terminal-themed dark mode.
+To customize:

+- Edit `popup/src/index.css` to modify colors and styling
+- Colors use OKLCH color space for better consistency
+- Theme variables are defined in the `:root` selector

 ## Browser Support

 Currently supports Chrome/Chromium (Manifest V3).
 Firefox support can be added later with a Manifest V2 version.